-Resumes and cover letters are the two most-requested documents by potential employers.
-A resume sets the first impression an employer will have of you; therefore, both the format and content of your resume should be clear, concise and easy to read.
+Resumes and cover letters are the two most-requested documents by prospective employers.
+A resume is a marketing tool that introduces you to a prospective employer and sets the first impression a prospective employer will have of you.
+Therefore, both the format and content of your resume should be clear, concise and easy to read.
 When creating your resume format, choose simple, clean fonts and an organized, consistent design, because employers typically spend only 10-30 seconds reviewing your resume.
 When drafting your resume content, use discretion and market only your most relevant skills, experiences, and accomplishments.
-Finally, make sure to carefully prepare, review, proofread and edit your resume to ensure that it is free from typos or careless errors.
+Also, make sure to prepare, review, proofread and edit your resume to ensure it is free from typos or careless errors.

-A resume is a marketing tool that serves as an introduction to a potential employer.
-In contrast, a cover letter allows students to elaborate and further explain certain accomplishments or skills, and includes information explaining your interests in and reasons for applying to a particular employer.
-However, a cover letter should still be concise and demonstrate your ability to outline pertinent information clearly and succinctly, especially because it is the first piece of writing that you provide to a potential employer.
-Whether your resume is mailed, faxed or sent electronically, a cover letter should always accompany your resume.
-Information regarding cover letters is included later in this handout.
+A cover letter allows you to elaborate on and further explain certain accomplishments or skills and includes information explaining your interests in and reasons for applying to a particular employer.
+However, a cover letter should still be concise and demonstrate your ability to outline pertinent information clearly and succinctly, especially because it is the first piece of writing you provide to a prospective employer.
+More information regarding cover letters is included later in this guide.